ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

     - **NewStrikesFirstUAVCoordinator**: This coordinator assigns each new lighning strike to the UAV that would currently be able to get there the fastest and then reassigns the lightning strikes that were assigned to that UAV prior.
 WARNING: This is very slow, and does not appear to improve on the basic matlab coordinator.
     - **NewStrikesFirstWBCoordinator**: Water bomber equivalent of NewStrikesFirstUAVCoordinator.

-*  The following generic variables:
+*  The following configuration variables:

     .. code-block:: json